score-spec/docs/content/en/docs/score implementation/score-k8s/cli.md

 ## `init`

 The `init` command will prepare the current directory for working with `score-k8s` and write the initial empty state and default provisioners file into the `'.score-k8s'` subdirectory.
 The `'.score-k8s'` directory contains state that will be used to generate any Kubernetes resource manifests including potentially sensitive data and raw secrets, so this should not be checked into generic source control.
+For details on what's stored there and when it matters, see [Local state]({{< relref "/docs/score-implementation/local-state" >}}).

 ```bash
 score-k8s init [flags]